secureCodeBox/documentation/docs/architecture/13_glossary.md

 _Operator_: This is the central component of the _secureCodeBox_ which controls the business logic.
 The [operator pattern][k82-operator] is also a common DevOps pattern in Kubernetes.

-_Parser_: This _sidecar_ is a _scanner_ specific component which reads the raw stored findings from the _lurker_ and transforms them into the [well defined format](/docs/api/finding) for _secureCodeBox_ findings.
+_Parser_: This _job_ is a _scanner_ specific component which reads the raw stored findings from the _lurker_ and transforms them into the [well defined format](/docs/api/finding) for _secureCodeBox_ findings.
 Each scanner needs its own parser implementation.

 _Scanner_: This is the main component to actually perform a scan.
 This is simply a container which encapsulates a scanner tool (e.g. nmap, nuclei etc.) and invokes it, parameterized by the _custom resource definition_ for this _scan type_.

 _Scan Type_: Own _custom resource definition_ for the _secureCodeBox_ _scanners_.

 _Sidecar_ : This is a [common DevOps pattern][k8s-sidecar] for Kubernetes.
 It is a container with one responsibility which extends a _container_.
-We use this pattern for the _lurker_ and _parsers_.
+We use this pattern for the _lurker_.

 _Security Operations Center (SOC)_: A unit, team or department responsible for monitoring and handle security issues and vulnerabilities in an organisation.